Ch4nKyy/BG3WASD/README.md

 If you desperately need DX11, create an issue or create the AOB scan yourself.
 See /doc.

 I highly recommend to also use my AutoHotKey script to toggle between WASD Camera movement and WASD Character movement.
 Default toggle key is CapsLock.
+Shift+W is auto-walk.

 Use together with [BG3Cam](https://github.com/shalzuth/BG3Cam) for a pretty immersive experience and common (MMO) RPG controls.